Judge blocks White House from allowing downloads of 3-D printed gun blueprints

 “Against these findings, the federal defendants offer nothing” to support the reversal, the Seattle-based judge wrote.
 “Because the agency action was arbitrary and capricious, it is unlawful and must be set aside.”

 The State Department is reviewing the decision.
 The U.S. Department of Justice, which represented the agency, did not immediately respond to requests for comment.

-Lawyers for Defense Distributed did not immediately respond to similar requests.
+Chad Flores, a lawyer for Defense Distributed, said it would appeal, and deserved protection under the U.S. Constitution from the “indirect censorship efforts” of the states.

+In an email, Flores said, “Appellate courts exist to rein in rogue decisions like this one.”

 Lasnik ruled in a lawsuit by 19 U.S. states and Washington, D.C., led mainly by Democrats, to keep the blueprints offline.